z784324922/sls/intl.en-US/User Guide/Logtail collection/Install/Install Logtail in Windows.md

     |**UAE \(Dubai\)**|`.\logtail_installer.exe install me-east-1`|`.\logtail_installer.exe install me-east-1-internet`|`.\logtail_installer.exe install me-east-1-acceleration`|
     |**UK \(London\)**|`.\logtail_installer.exe install eu-west-1`|`.\logtail_installer.exe install eu-west-1-internet`|`.\logtail_installer.exe install eu-west-1-acceleration`|

-    **Note:** When you use Logtail on a server deployed in an on-premises IDC or provided by another cloud product vendor, Log Service cannot obtain the owner information about ECS servers under other Alibaba Cloud accounts or other types of servers.
-In this case, after installing Logtail, you need to manually configure AliUids for the servers by following the instructions provided in [Configure AliUids for ECS servers under other Alibaba Cloud accounts and on-premises IDCs](reseller.en-US/User Guide/Logtail collection/Machine Group/Collect logs from non-Alibaba Cloud ECS instances or ECS instances not in your account.md).
-Otherwise, Logtail heartbeats become abnormal, or Logtail cannot collect logs.
+    **Note:** If you use Logtail on a server deployed in an on-premises IDC or provided by another cloud product vendor, Log Service cannot obtain the owner information about ECS instances under other Alibaba Cloud accounts or other types of servers.
+In this case, you must manually configure AliUids after installing Logtail.
+Otherwise, Logtail has abnormal heartbeats and cannot collect logs.
+For more information, see [Configure AliUids for ECS servers under other Alibaba Cloud accounts or on-premises IDCs](reseller.en-US/User Guide/Logtail collection/Machine Group/Configure AliUids for ECS servers under other Alibaba Cloud accounts or on-premises IDCs.md).

 ## Installation path {#section_r5z_y32_qgb .section}

-By default, Logtail is installed in the specified path, which cannot be changed.
+After you run the installation command, Logtail is installed in the specified path by default and cannot be changed.
 In this path, you can [view the Logtail version](#) in the app\_info.json file or [uninstall Logtail](#).

-The installation path is:
+The installation path is as follows:

--   C:\\Program Files\\Alibaba\\Logtail in Windows 32-bit systems
+-   32-bit Windows: C:\\Program Files\\Alibaba\\Logtail
--   C:\\Program Files \(x86\)\\Alibaba\\Logtail in Windows 64-bit systems
+-   64-bit Windows: C:\\Program Files \(x86\)\\Alibaba\\Logtail

+**Note:** You can run a 32-bit or 64-bit application in a Windows 64-bit system.
+However, the Windows 64-bit system stores 32-bit applications in an x86 folder to ensure compatibility.

-**Note:** Logtail is a 32-bit program.
-For Windows 64-bit systems, Logtail will be installed in the Program Files \(x86\) directory.
+Logtail for Windows is a 32-bit application.
+Therefore, it is installed in the Program Files \(x86\) folder in the Windows 64-bit system.
+If Logtail for 64-bit Window is available in the future, it is automatically installed in the Program Files folder.

 ## View the Logtail version {#section_dxc_1gf_ggb .section}

-Logtail is automatically installed to the [default directory](#).
-You can open the app\_info.json file to view the `logtail_version` field, which indicates your Logtail version.
+Logtail is automatically installed in the [default directory](#).
+To view the Logtail version, you can go to the directory and use Notepad or another text editor to open the app\_info.json file.
+The `logtail_version` field indicates the version of the installed Logtail.

-The following examples shows that the Logtail version is 1.0.0.0:
+In the following example, the Logtail version is 1.0.0.0:

 ```
 {